Barotello/tesla-clone/README.md

-this project is created just for practice react as a new learner.
+this project is created just for practice react as a new learner.# tesla-clone